Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 What is ethical marketing?

 Ethical marketing involves companies focusing on how their products can be beneficial for their customers, society, and the environment.
+Today’s customers have high expectations of brands: 58% buy and advocate for businesses based on their beliefs and values.

 Ethical marketing involves everything from ensuring that advertisements are ethically sound to building meaningful relationships with customers.
 Ethical marketing is a philosophy rather than a strategy, as companies consider ethical issues when making all business decisions.